So it's become apparent that there's something wrong with modern morality.

 Exactly.

-So we had this horrific terrorist uh assassination and terrorist incident last week in Manchester where a man called Jihad killed Jews.
+So we had this horrific terrorist assassination and terrorist incident last week in Manchester where a man called Jihad killed Jews.

 Let us just hear what he has to say.

-But before we play this video, the reason I'm showing this to you is because I want to show you that this ideology is permeating everything, and it actually conceals an agenda that is war against Western civilization.
+But before we play this video, the reason I'm showing this to you is because I want to show you that this ideology is permeating everything.

-And walking into the office, waking up obviously.
+And walking into the office, waking up, obviously.

-Seeing the news last night and the news this morning dominated by the horrific attacks within the Jewish community, just about a mile from here.
+Seeing the news last night and the news this morning dominated by the horrific attacks within the Jewish community just about a mile from here.

-Going down a little road, seeing 60, probably 50 or 60 Union Jack flags.
+I was driving out to Salford City, going down Hillton Road, seeing 60, probably 50 or 60 Union Jack flags.

-And on the way back, I went down the parallel road, which is very new role, which has got the Jewish community right at his heart, and they're out on the streets, defiant, not hiding or in fear.
+And on the way back, I went down the parallel road, which is Berry New Road, which has got the Jewish community right at its heart.

 And I just kept thinking as I was driving home last night that we're all being turned on each other.

-And the division that's being created.
+And the division that's being created is absolutely disgusting.

-Mainly created by angry middle-aged white men who know exactly what they're doing.
+Mainly created by angry, middle-aged white men who know exactly what they're doing.

-Funnily enough, on one of my development sites last week, there was a Union Jack flag put up, and I took it down instantly.
+Funnily enough, on one of my development sites last week, there was a Union Jack flag put up and I took it down instantly.

 Stunning and brave.